Nuclear Facility Operator

 What are the requirements to do the role?

-- You will be required to wear personal protective equipment and respiratory equipment (such as full PVC suit, gloves and respirators)
+- You will be required to wear personal protective and respiratory equipment, which may include latex gloves, leather gauntlets, lead aprons, full face respirators, PVC suits, air-fed suits, breathing apparatus, etc.

-- The work will involve working in a range of conditions i.e. hot, cold and or in confined spaces.
+- The work will involve working in a range of conditions i.e. work at heights, in hot or cold environments and in confined spaces.